 10 FREE Ways To Market Your Business This Christmas

-Think you don't have the time or budget?
-Well, think again!
-Here are 10 Free ways to market your products and services that could give your business that extra sparkle this Christmas.
+Many businesses have also been hit by closures and a decrease in sales which means profits have decreased.
+So here are 10 budget-friendly ways to market your products and services that could give your business that extra sparkle this Christmas.

-If you have the time it's a great idea to spend 15 minutes thinking about what it is you want to achieve with your Christmas marketing.
+The first step is to spend some time thinking about what you want to achieve with your Christmas marketing.
 Having an idea of what the objective is to start with makes it easier to plan your marketing and create content.
-Here are some ideas, I would suggest just picking one or two depending on your capacity and budget:
+Here are some ideas, I would suggest picking one or two depending on your capacity and budget:

 New customer acquisition